-Rehoming of animals will fall in line with RSPCA rehoming policies and practices which are available on request.
+Rehoming of all animals falls in line with RSPCA rehoming policies and practices which are available on request.
 We never put a healthy animal to sleep.

 RSPCA Cornwall Branch uses the personal data you give us on this and other forms for the purpose of achieving its animal welfare objectives.

-The information you have supplied will be used to contact you about Peace of Mind and to maintain administrative records all the time you are registered in the scheme.
+The information you have supplied will be used to contact you about Peace of Mind and maintain administrative records whilst you are registered in the scheme.
 It will not be passed to any other organisation.
-If you wish to cancel your Peace of Mind registration, your data will be deleted.
+If you wish to cancel your Peace of Mind registration, please contact the Admin Officer and your data will be deleted.

-To ask for further information about how your personal data is used, our data security and retention policies and your right to access your data, please see our Privacy Notice.
+To request further information about how your personal data is used, our data security and retention policies and your right to access your data, please see our Privacy Notice.

-Or you can write to The Admin Officer, RSPCA Cornwall Branch, The William & Patricia Venton Animal Centre, Quoit, St Columb TR9 6JS.
+Or write to the Admin Officer, RSPCA Cornwall Branch, The William & Patricia Venton Animal Centre, Quoit, St Columb TR9 6JS.